School of Art and Design

 ARTS 4308Z.
 Casting as Copy, Effigy, and Replacement in Art.

-In this course, students practice lost wax casting, direct method casting, and mold making techniques across a variety of disciplines and 3D mediums.
+This course, students practice lost wax casting, direct method casting, and mold making techniques across a variety of disciplines and 3D mediums.
 Students use cast forms as a language to explore concepts of verisimilitude in art, the use of multiples, and the relationship between constructed forms and found objects.
 This class is a blend of contemporary ideas, cutting edge technologies and historic, time-honored hand-working traditions.
-Prerequisite: ART 1301 and ART 1303 and [ARTC 1301 or ARTS 1301 or ARTS 1303] and [ARTC 1302 or ARTS 1302 or ARTS 1304 or ARTT 2372] all with grades of "D" or better.
+Prerequisite: ART 1301 and ART 1303 and [ARTC 1301 or ARTS 1301 or ARTS 1303] and [ARTC 1302 or ARTS 1302 or ARTS 1304 or ARTT 2372] all with grades of a "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.